FRASER COAST PLANTS

 Long Description

 Melaleuca quinquenervia +/- Eucalyptus tereticornis, Lophostemon suaveolens, Corymbia intermedia open forest to woodland with a grassy ground layer dominated by species such as Imperata cylindrica.
 Eucalyptus tereticornis may be present as an emergent layer.
 Eucalyptus seeana may also occur in this ecosystem to the south and east of Brisbane.
 Occurs on Quaternary floodplains and fringing drainage lines in coastal areas.
-(BVG1M: 22a)
+Palustrine.
+(BVG1M: 22a).

 Distribution Map